Work with us

 SOC is a centralized unit that monitors the security state of a computer network.
 In the lab, the initial scope of the SOC includes two areas to monitor: the IT network of the department (Office); the cyber-physical sensors network of the university (Building/Security).
 The following figure shows the schematic architecture of the SOC and an overview of the involved systems.

 We allow students to conduct interesting experiment activities using the SOC.
-The activities include followings:
+The activities include the followings:

 The lab provides access to APT malware platforms, exploits and exploit kits traded in the underground, and nation-grade vulnerability exploits.
 All resources can be freely accessed in the context of the laboratory.